jokob-sk/NetAlertX/docs/BACKUPS.md

 ### Scenario 2: Corrupted database

-End-result: Partial restore (historical data & Configuration from the Maintenance section will be missing)
+End-result: Partial restore (historical data & configurations from the Maintenance section will be missing)

 #### Source artifacts: